 Automatic firearms available to civilians are closely regulated by the federal government under the National Firearms Act (Ch.
-7.D.7) and the Firearms Owners' Protection Act (Ch.
-8.D).
+8.D.7).
 Possession of a machine gun is illegal unless the possessor has completed extensive tax and registration requirements.
 Ch.
-7.E.
+8.E.
 Federal law was amended in 1986 to ban the private possession of machine guns manufactured after May 19, 1986.
 See Firearms Owners' Protection Act, 18 U.S.C. § 922(o).
 Only machine guns that were lawfully registered prior to that date may be owned and transferred pursuant to the National Firearms Act.
 In effect, the 1986 federal ban created a fixed pool of somewhat more than 100,000 legally "transferable" machine guns, to which no new guns can be added.
 This scarcity, as you might predict, has caused the price of transferable machine guns to climb steadily in the decades since the ban was enacted.
 Prices currently begin at around \$3,000 for the simplest models and range upward to \$25,000 or more for rare or high-quality weapons.